williamouyang/okta.github.io/docs/api/rest/users.md

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /users/*:id*/lifecycle/reset_factors</span>

 This operation resets all factors for the specified user.
-All MFA factor enrollments are lost and return to the unenrolled state.
+All MFA factor enrollments returned to the unenrolled state.
 The user's status remains ACTIVE.
+This link is present only if the user is currently enrolled in one or more MFA factors.

 ##### Request Parameters
 {:.api .api-request .api-request-params}